Publishing date: Mar, 22, 2022

 The pop-rock duo, The Darcys, made up of Wes Marskell and Jason Couse have a longstanding love affair with the city of angels.
 And music, of course, they’ve been recording together since grade school and turned their passion into a career not long after finishing University.
 With 5 albums, JUNO and Polaris Music Prize nominations under their belt, they’re hardly newbies to the music industry.
 But they are embarking on a new chapter in their life, marked by their recent move from Toronto to LA.
 This probably comes as no surprise to fans of the group, with song titles like “Studio City” from their 2016 album Centerfold and “Hollywood Ending” from Fear & Loneliness, the California dream has been embedded amongst crisp percussion and fluttering synths.
 Naturally, they even wrote a song about the move, and “Running For The Hills” is just the beginning of their American dream.
-But Canada will always be in their hearts, as they’re coming home to play two shows in Vancouver this month.
-Catch them at the Biltmore Cabaret or Victoria Lucky Bar on March 29th and 30th, tickets are available here.
+But Canada will always be in their hearts, as they’re coming home to play a show in Toronto next month.
+Catch them at Adelaide Hall on November 3rd, tickets are available here.

 Below, Wes chats about life in LA, his love for film, learning new skills, and what’s next for The Darcys.

 It’s good, it was relatively cold which is not a conversation anyone from Canada wanted to hear last week.
 Everyone was sending photos of 50 feet of snow and I felt a little like an idiot.
 It’s beautiful and great!
 Jason just moved down here; I’ve been here for a while now.
 It’s a lot easier to be creative in person than it is on a video call.

 Talk to me about your love affair with LA—what is the most captivating part about the city?